-What are Freddie Mac Forelcosures?
+What are Freddie Mac Foreclosures?

 Freddie Mac (the Federal Home Loan Mortgage Corporation) and Fannie Mae are both organizations dedicated to helping Americans achieve homeownership goals.
 However, the two organizations approach this aim very differently.
 Fannie Mae offers financing options while Freddie Mac plays a significant role in the secondary mortgage market.